AtlasLinux/atlas/README.md

 ## Usage

 * After running the system in QEMU, you will have TTY1-3 available for logging in and testing commands.
-* Networking can be tested with the `curl` or `iptest` utilities inside the VM.
+* Networking can be tested with the `curl` utility inside the VM.

 ---

 ## Notes

-* All binaries are statically linked to avoid external dependencies.
 * The system is intended for learning and experimentation; it is not production-ready.
 * The disk image can be used with QEMU or written to a block device.